abbgrade/PsBuildTasks/Readme.md

 # PsBuildTasks

-This provides reusable sources for build, test, release automation of PowerShell modules, written in DotNet (C#) or PowerShell.
+This provides reusable sources for build, test, release automation of PowerShell modules, written in DotNet/C# or PowerShell.

 This includes: